nickcottrell/lining-for-layout/README.md

 	@include layout(12, 960px, fixed);

 Each line generates the CSS for a specific type of layout and is customizable.
-The attributes specified in the "layout" mixin are number of columns, overall width and type of layout (fixed or liquid shown here).
+The attributes specified in the "layout" mixin are number of columns, overall width and type of layout (fixed and liquid shown here).
 In the [demo](http://istitch.net/lining-for-layout
 ), liquid layouts look like this:

 	@include layout(3, 100%, liquid);